Gail Miller (businesswoman): Family and personal life

 Miller was born in Salt Lake City, Utah, on October 14, 1943.
 Her father was a shoemaker, and her mother a housekeeper.
 Her family was impoverished and at one time had only one lightbulb, which they moved from room-to-room.

 Miller is descended from pioneers who were among the first whites to settle in Utah.
 One of Miller's great-great-grandfathers was Johan Otte.
 Otte was born in Prussia in 1843.
 He met his wife, Ane Sorensdatter, in Denmark.
 Ane died giving birth to Ane Maria.
 Ane Maria was taken in by close friends of the couple due to Otte's grief.
 These friends had recently joined the Church of Jesus Christ of Latter-day Saints (LDS Church) and took Ane Maria with them to Utah.
 Otte went on to have seven more children with a later wife.
 One of those children was Hans Frederick Otte, Miller's grandfather.
 Johan Otte converted to the LDS Church in Denmark and moved to Utah in 1898.
 He died later that year, but only after being first re-united with his daughter and the friends who had taken her in as their own.

 She married Larry H. Miller on March 25, 1965, and they are parents of five children.
 Larry died of diabetes complications on February 20, 2009.
 Miller married her second husband, Salt Lake City attorney Kim Wilson, in June 2013.

 Business

 After her husband died in 2009, Miller assumed control of their businesses, which then consisted of 54 car dealerships, a movie theater chain, and the Utah Jazz.
 One of Miller's first moves after taking over was to create a board of directors, a move that was initially resisted by other stakeholders.
 Miller says she suffered from imposter syndrome when she first started work.
 She went on to direct the sale of the auto business and the Utah Jazz along with the expansion into real estate and healthcare.
 From 2009 to 2025, the company doubled both its headcount and revenue.

 As of 2022, many of these assets have been sold and the company has expanded into new businesses, such as real estate and healthcare.

-In November 2020, her estimated net worth was $1.9 billion.
-As of early 2020, her businesses employed 11,000 people.

-As of July 2023, Miller was the richest person in Utah.
-At the time, Forbes estimated her net worth to be $4.2 billion.

 As of 2023, LHMCO's board was chaired by Steve Miller, the Millers' third son.